 Wastewater Compliance Sampling - Run Time: 3 Hours

 This class discusses the different kinds of wastewater samples required, methodology for collection of REPRESENTATIVE compliance samples, which sample bottles to use, how samples must be handled and stored, how measuring wastewater flow affects sampling, and demonstrates how to complete the paperwork associated with collecting compliance samples.

 Laboratory Analytical Issues - Run Time: 3 Hours

-Because most permittees contract with a laboratory to analyze their compliance wastewater samples for them, the focus of this class is to help the permittee become a more sophisticated consumer of laboratory services.
+Because most permittees contract with a laboratory to analyze their compliance wastewater samples, the focus of this class is to help the permittee become a more sophisticated consumer of laboratory services.
 This class includes a tour of the City's in-house laboratory that "follows" a sample from the sample receiving area through the analysis, and shows the steps the laboratory chemists take to produce a numerical result.
 The lecture portion of the class discusses the types of services laboratories can provide, what information the permittee should provide to and receive from their laboratory, and explains each part of the laboratory report.
-Class size is very limited, but it is offered twice on the same day.
+Class size is limited, but it is offered twice on the same day.

 Enforcement - Run Time: 2 Hours

 This class explains how action or inaction on the part of the permittee might result in violations, and then discusses what the City's enforcement response might be.
 Notices of Violation, Show Cause Hearings, Civil Penalties, Pretreatment Settlement Agreements, Significant Non-Compliance status, Repeat Violators, and Good Faith Efforts are also discussed.

 This class discusses ways permittees can implement pollution prevention measures in their own facilities which save resources and money associated with waste treatment and disposal.
 Industry-specific pollution prevention case studies are provided as examples.
 An interactive game at the end of the class reinforces the lesson.